syncfusion-content/wpf-docs/wpf/Chart(Classic)/Chart-Area.md

 Bind the data source, by using the following code.

-> Note: Set BindingPath to Key to bind the key of the dictionary to BindingPathX or BindingPathsY.
+N> Set BindingPath to Key to bind the key of the dictionary to BindingPathX or BindingPathsY.

 {% highlight xml %}
 [Xaml]